insanity54/magnet-forwarder/README.md

 ```

 (set MF_SHOW to true if you are running into problems)
+C

-Configure Firefox to use mf.sh for magnet:// urls.
+onfigure Firefox to use mf.sh for magnet:// urls.
 Easiest way to do this is to fin and click a magnet link in firefox, then use the dialog to Browse to magnet-forwarder.sh.
 Alternatively, check the Applications section in Firefox settings.
+If firefox doesn't list magnet links or when you click a magnet link it doesn't ask what to do, you may need to add {boolean} network.protocol-handler.expose.magnet (false) to about:config.

 Good to go!
 Try clicking a magnet link.